robert17/iotf-rtd/docs/messaging/applications.rst

 Publishing device commands
 -------------------------------------------------------------------------------
-An application may publish command to any registered device.
+An application can publish a command to any registered device.

 -  Publish to topic iot-2/type/**device\_type**/id/**device\_id**/cmd/**command\_id**/fmt/**format\_string**